 Governance of the financial performance criteria and metrics is comprehensive.
-Reviews of measures, weightings, targets and performance results are conducted at various times of the year by the appropriate divisional, corporate and Compensation Committee levels before being approved by the Board of Directors.
+Reviews of measures, weightings, targets and performance results are conducted at various times of the year by the appropriate divisional, corporate and Compensation Committee levels before being approved.
 Annual safety goals for each division are reviewed by the Health, Safety & Environment Committee ("HSE Committee") of the Board of Directors, to ensure alignment with the objectives of that Committee.

 Since 2016, the Compensation Committee has used its authority to set a fixed cap on the aggregate payout under the Annual Bonus Plan, including payments to NEOs, at a maximum of three percent of Adjusted EBITDA.
-The total payout pursuant to the ABP for 2022 to all of the Company's eligible employees, including NEOs, was calculated to be above the three percent of Adjusted EBITDA.
-Accordingly, the calculated payments were reduced to the level of the cap.
+The cap was not implemented in respect of total bonus payout for 2023, which was calculated to be below cap.